Home > Mac Data Recovery Tips

 4. Check the power supply of the WD My Passport for Mac drive

-It's well known that insufficient or no power supply in USB port could also lead to a hard drive not mounting issue.
-Therefore, you should make sure the WD My Passport for Mac hard drive is getting the appropriate power.
-If the drive came with a Y-cable, use both USB connectors.
-Moreover, do not connect the drive through a USB hub, connect it directly to the Mac.
-Make sure the power adapter is connected directly to a wall outlet, not to an extension cord.
+Insufficient or no power supply in the USB port can cause a hard drive not mounting issue.
+Ensure the WD My Passport for Mac hard drive is getting the appropriate power.
+If the drive has a Y-cable, use both USB connectors.
+Also, do not connect the drive through a USB hub.
+Connect it directly to the Mac.
+Ensure the power adapter is connected directly to a wall outlet, not an extension cord.

 5. Check the USB cable

-When the external hard drive is not showing up on Mac, ensure the cable is properly connected to both the drive and computer.
-Then try connecting your WD My Passport for Mac hard drive with a new USB cable if you can fetch another one.
+If the external hard drive is not showing up on Mac, ensure the cable is properly connected to both the drive and the Mac.
+Connect your WD My Passport for Mac hard drive with a new USB cable, if possible.

 6. Check the USB port of your Mac

-If the problem still continues, try using a different USB port.
-Perhaps your Mac has two USB ports - the back and front ones.
-Assuming the My passport drivers are plugged in the front USB port, try to insert the drive into the back USB port.
+If the previous steps don't work, try using a different USB port.
+Your Mac may have two USB ports - the back and front ones.
+If the My passport drivers are plugged in the front USB port, try to insert the drive into the back USB port.

 7. Check for driver update

-If the hardware seems to be OK, let's check the software that is related to this disk problem.
-The My Passport disk driver, a software component, bridges the operating system and the drive to communicate with each other.
-But the files of My passport driver could be deleted, outdated, or corrupted for virus invasion or misoperation.
+If the hardware seems to be working, let's check the software related to this disk problem.
+The My Passport disk driver, a software component, bridges the operating system and the drive allowing them to communicate.
+But the files of My passport driver may be deleted, outdated, or corrupted.
+Either virus invasion or corrupted installation may be the cause.

-So, when the WD My Passport drive is not working or the external hard drive won't mount on Mac, check the disk driver.
+If the WD My Passport drive is still not working, we must check the disk driver(s).

 Step 2: Click Update (NOT UPGRADE!) to install a specific update or Update All to install all available updates.

-Sometimes, WD My Passport for Mac driver, software, and WD disk tool are needed, especially when you want to open a WD My Passport for Mac drive that is locked.
-You can go to WD official website and download software for WD My Passport troubleshooting and for WD My Passport driver update.
+Oftentimes, the Mac requires both the WD My Passport for Mac driver software and the WD disk tool.
+This is especially true when opening a locked WD My Passport for Mac drive.
+Go to the WD official website.
+Download software for both WD My Passport troubleshooting and for WD My Passport driver update.

 What does it mean by mounting a WD My Passport drive on Mac?